mozilla/nmap-agent/README.md

 # S3 bucket (server)

-A simple receiving location for Simplified JSON port scan data
+A receiving location for scan results

 Inputs:
   - Uploads scan results via write only access (limit exposure if a single node is corrupted)